LucianRadulescu/UKCrimeDataWithSpark/README.md

 	dataViewerActor.ask(DataViewerActor.RunCommand(command, district, _))

 Also, here the timeout duration is specified.
 If a request takes longer, it will timeout.
-And Spark requests tend to take longer, so the job is started and a reply is sent to the caller without waiting for the job to finish.
+And as Spark requests tend to not be that quick, the job is started and a reply is sent to the caller without waiting for the job to finish.
 There are some Spark jobs that don't take that long ( GetCrimeTypes, GetDistricts ..) and the result is directly sent as the reply.
 Here it would be nice to use the JSON marshaller provided in the Akka HTTP framework for the replies.

 	private implicit val timeout = Timeout(15.seconds)